IcedFrisby/IcedFrisby/API.md

 | content | String giving the value of the given header.
 Case sensitive. | Yes |

 Note that `content` is always a string, regardless of whether the data it would represent is something else (an integer or GUID for example).

+This method can be repeated for the same `header` value, replacing (not duplicating) the header on each successive call.

 ```javascript
 frisby.create('a test')